Crashr-io/docs/docs/revenue-share-model.md

 ### Staking

 Staking rewards play a crucial role in promoting long-term engagement and stability within the ecosystem.
-Rewards are determined based on the [amount and duration](revenue-share-model.md#staking) of $CRASH tokens staked, with the total fees allocated for staking distributed to participants in the currency of ADA (Cardano).
+Rewards are determined based on the [amount and duration](revenue-share-model.md#staking) of $CRASH tokens staked, with the total fees allocated for staking distributed to participants in $CRASH token.

 **Allocation**: **20%** of all collected fees.

 ### Buyback

 Aimed at stabilizing and boosting the $CRASH token's value, the buyback is conducted quarterly, it uses a set portion of the fees to repurchase $CRASH tokens.
-These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or as part of community reward incentives.
+These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or towards the protocol rewards.

-**Allocation**: **20%** of all collected fees.\
+**Allocation**: **20%** of all collected fees.